as2875/neurofrictionless/plots/README.md

 # Plots

-All plots are generated from data in a Frictionless format, other than `raster_plots.pdf`, which uses the raw data.
+All plots are generated from data in a Frictionless format.

 `points` contains the output of select scripts in Frictionless format. `supplementary_figures` contains examples from some of the multipage plots.